Whitewater Rafting on the Lower Stanislaus River:

 The Goodwin Canyon Run

-The Goodwin Canyon section of the Lower Stanislaus River is one of the closest class IV whitewater rafting runs to the San Francisco Bay Area.
+the Lower Stanislaus River is one of the closest class IV whitewater rafting

 Small portions of this web site were referenced from California